 What is Coccydynia?

 Coccydynia is the pain in the coccyx, which is often referred to as the tailbone.
 It is the last bone to be found in the spinal cord.
 Generally, coccydynia is the result of an injury or strain in your spinal cord.
 Sometimes, women can be subjected to this condition after childbirth.
 Mostly, your pain will subside within weeks but can also prolong for a long time resulting in chronic pain.
-If the pain has existed for a long time, then there is an increased risk of coccydynia.
-It is best to consult with your doctor for treating coccydynia.
+It is best to consult with an orthopedic doctor for treating coccydynia.

-- Acute pain in the coccyx and lead to increased tenderness in the tailbone.
-The pain shoots up when you are seated.
+- Acute pain in the coccyx leading to increased tenderness in the tailbone.
+The pain can radiate to the thighs, the hips, or even the rectum when you are seated.
 Also, moving around and everyday chores are affected as a result of this condition.

 - There can be a sudden surge in pain due to the inflammation of your tailbone, restricting general movements like bending and sitting.